-A Bacalar boat tour will get you from place to place much faster than a kayak, and you have the added bonus of an experienced guide who can provide history and interesting facts about the sites you are visiting.
-Plus, if you are visiting any places with entry fees these are usually covered by your original tour fee, so you are technically getting a deal on entry costs.
+A Bacalar boat tour will get you from place to place much faster than a kayak, and you have the bonus of an experienced guide who can provide history and interesting facts about the sites you visit.
+Plus, if you are visiting any places with entry fees, these are usually covered by your original tour fee, so you are technically getting a deal on entry costs.

 Bacalar Boat Tours

 Boating tours of the Bacalar Lagoon usually include visits to some of the nearby cenotes in Bacalar.
 Cenotes are natural sinkholes in the ground from collapsed limestone that exposes groundwater.
-They are basically natural pools full of freshwater that are perfect for swimming and exploring.
+They are natural pools full of fresh water that are perfect for swimming and exploring.

-If you are taking a group tour expect to pay $300 pesos for a lancha (regular boat not a pontoon boat) tour in Spanish and slightly more for a pontoon boat tour of Bacalar about $350 pesos.
-Also, ask to see if the tour is with an English guide or when the next boat tour in English is.
+If you are taking a group tour, expect to pay $300 pesos for a lancha (regular boat, not a pontoon boat) tour in Spanish and slightly more for a pontoon boat tour of Bacalar, about $350 pesos.
+Also, ask if the tour is with an English guide or when the next boat tour is in English.

-If you want to do a private tour of Bacalar Lake expect to pay between 2,000 to 3,000 pesos.
+If you want a private tour of Bacalar Lake, expect to pay between 2,000 to 3,000 pesos.
 The price will vary based on how well you negotiate.
-On our last trip, we had both our kids with us and the grandparents so we just had our waiter at Kai Pez (one of the best restaurants in Bacalar) book it for us and it was 2,500 pesos.
-We probably could have paid less but we got the boat we wanted, he arranged it and everything so the price seemed fair to us.
+On our last trip, we had both our kids with us and the grandparents, so we just had our waiter at Kai Pez (one of the best restaurants in Bacalar) book it for us, which was 2,500 pesos.
+We probably could have paid less, but we got the boat we wanted.
+He arranged it and everything, so the price seemed fair to us.